matraux/php-benchmark/README.md

 - Fluent API for accessing results
 - Minimal overhead, suitable for micro-benchmarking
 - Native support for PHP 8.4+ features
+- Integrates with Tracy for real-time benchmark visualization

 <br>